7 Introduction to R and the Tidyverse

 Full joins allow to preserve every bit of information.

-7.6.6 Semi join with semi_join
+7.7.6 Semi join with semi_join

-Figure 7.6: Graphical representation of semi join operation.
-Two tables with a shared first column (A B C, and A B D respectively) are merged together to have only columns A B C. Only columns A B and C are retained in the joined table.
-Row three of both tables are not included as the column values in columns A and B do not match.
+Figure 7.6: Graphical representation of a semi join operation.
+Two tables with a shared first column (A B C, and A B D respectively) are merged together to have only the columns A B C. Only columns A B and C are retained in the joined table.
+Row three of both tables are not included as the values in columns A and B do not match.

 dplyr::semi_join(